1944: The Loop Master: Stages

 There are 15 stages in this game.

 As an arcade board option, Stage select allows the player to start the game at stage 1, 6, or 11.
 If stage layout is set to endless, the player can also choose round number 1, 2, or 3, with a higher round being more difficult.

 During any boss battle, there is an invisible time limit for each battle.
 The mission is failed when there is at least one core among all boss units are not destroyed within the time limit.
 Mission failure does not change game progress, but it prevents the player from getting the stage clear bonus.
 Bosses include Nagi, a high speed destroyer, Akane, a prototype attacker, and Kai, an anti-submarine battle cruiser.
 After destroying the stage 15 boss Appare Toride, the game ends if the stage layout is set to 1 loop, or the game continues to stage 1 with enemies firing more rapidly if the stage layout is set to endless.

 Release

-In February 2021, it was included as part of pack 3 in the Capcom Arcade Stadium compilation for Nintendo Switch.
+In 2021, the game was included as part of pack 3 in the Capcom Arcade Stadium compilation for Nintendo Switch.